Arun Manilal Gandhi: Career

-In 2007, after the passing of his wife Sunanda Gandhi on 21 February, the institute moved to Rochester, New York, and is currently located on the University of Rochester River Campus.
+In 2007, after the passing of his wife Sunanda Gandhi on 21 February, the Nonviolence institute moved to Rochester, New York, and is currently located on the University of Rochester River Campus.
 After January 2008 op-ed in The Washington Posts "On Faith" section where Gandhi said that Israelis talked too much about the Holocaust and were losing world sympathy and that Israel and the U.S. were the biggest contributors to the world-threatening "culture of violence", his ties to Rochester were imperiled.
-He claimed that dwelling on the past wouldn't allow them to move forward.
-Gandhi apologized by saying he had only meant to say right-wing Likud supporters were part of the problem, but the university did not accept his explanation and informed him that the institute would be closed unless he resigned from it.
+Gandhi delivered an apology by saying he had only meant to say right-wing Likud supporters were going to destroy the world; the university responded that his response was not accepted and gave him two options: resign from the institute and leave it running under new leadership, or refuse to leave and see both his outright firing and the institute being shut down and thrown off campus.
+Gandhi said later he chose the former option to save the center, and inaccurately speculated that he would return to lead it when the furor over his actions died down in the future (he never returned to the UoR in any official capacity before his death).

 Gandhi had given many speeches about nonviolence in many countries.
 During his tour to Israel, he urged the Palestinian people to resist Israeli occupation peacefully to assure their freedom.
 In August 2004, Gandhi proposed to the Palestinian Parliament a peaceful march of 50,000 refugees across the Jordan River to return to their homeland and said MPs should lead the way.
 Gandhi also claimed that the fate of Palestinians is ten times worse than that of black people in apartheid South Africa.
 He asked: "What would happen?
 Maybe the Israeli army would shoot and kill several.
 They may kill 100.
 They may kill 200 men, women and children.
 And that would shock the world.
 The world will get up and say, 'What is going on?'."

 On 12 October 2009 Gandhi visited the Brunton Theatre in Musselburgh to talk to P7's from all over East Lothian in Scotland.
 On 11 November 2009 Gandhi visited Chattanooga State Technical Community College in Chattanooga, Tennessee, to speak and spread his message of peace.
 On 13 November 2009, Gandhi visited Cleveland State Community College in Cleveland, Tennessee, to speak and spread his message of peace.
 On 16 November 2010, Gandhi visited The University of Wyoming in Laramie, Wyoming, to speak and spread his message of peace.